 FMC has staff and Youth Voice writers across the country.
-And, we are hiring for two new positions.
+And, we are hiring for three new positions.

 Daniel Heimpel, President

 Daniel Heimpel is the president founder of Fostering Media Connections, a national non-profit news organization dedicated to issues facing vulnerable children youth and their families, an educator and an award winning journalist.

 He has taught graduate students on the intersection of journalism and child policy at USC’s Sol Price School of Public Policy, U.C.
 Berkeley’s Goldman School of Public Policy and the University of Pennsylvania’s School of Social Policy and Practice.
 In addition, through the Journalism for Social Change Massive Open Online Course, offered on the edX learning platform, Heimpel has trained thousands of students globally.